-Download E-Books, Audiobooks and Movies – For Free
+Download E-Books, Audiobooks, Magazines and Movies – For Free

 IndieFlix gives you free access to thousands of streaming movies from independent filmmakers and more than 2,000 film festivals worldwide, including SXSW, Sundance, Cannes, and Slamdance.

 All you need to watch is an email account, a Curtis Memorial Library card and a broadband Internet-connected device.
 No checkouts, returns, or waiting.
 Multiple users can watch the same film on different devices at the same time.